 With the demand for CBD surging, new manufacturers and products have flooded the market.
 It’s important to keep in mind that not all the CBD products that are out there offer the same quality and reliability.

 Be sure to do your due diligence by making sure the CBD manufacturer you choose imposes growing and harvesting standards for its hemp, utilizes a safe and non-toxic extraction process, and uses a third-party lab to examine the quality and consistency of their products.
 Here are ways to identify high-quality CBD oil, plus some more things to look for when buying CBD.

 Plus, you may have noticed products called hemp seed oil during your recent trips to the grocery or health food store.
 Hemp seed oil is derived from only hemp seeds and is different from CBD oil.
 While it is a nutritious product that contains many beneficial vitamins, minerals, and essential fatty acids, it is not a source of CBD.

 Want to learn more about CBD?
 Visit the Dixie Botanicals® blog to read about the all-natural compound and how it keeps your body at its best.

-Dixie Botanicals® line of CBD products are legal to purchase and deliver in the United States and in over 40 countries.
-We’ll ship your CBD oil supplements directly to your front door.
-Visit our online store today to get started with CBD.
+Dixie Botanicals® line of CBD products are legal to purchase and deliver in the United States.
+Our primary distributor will ship your CBD oil products directly to your front door.
+Visit the HempMeds® online store today to get started with our CBD products.